-American Quarter Horses are believed to be descendants of the Turk, Arabian and Barb breeds.
-They can be traced to 1690, when horses from England were bred with native American horses.
+American Quarter Horses are believed to be descendants of the Turk, Arabian, and Barb breeds.
+They can be traced to the year 1690, when horses from England were bred with native American horses.

 “Why would you choose an American Quarter horse if you don’t have cattle?” asks Yan Ross, who quickly answers his own question with “because they are intelligent, athletic, amazing horses.”

 Ross should know because he and his wife, Randi Wagner, own three horses; one of which is an American Quarter horse named Bailey.

 In an exclusive telephone interview, Ross shared some valuable tips and interesting facts about these horses and horse ownership.